-- (1) The Committee must ensure that minutes that are an accurate reflection of the meeting are taken and kept of each committee meeting. - (2) The minutes must be an accurate reflection of the business considered at the meeting and record the following- - (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote; - (d) any material personal interest disclosed under rule 65.
+- (1) The Committee must ensure that minutes are taken and kept of each committee meeting. - (2) The minutes must record the following-

+- (a) the names of the members in attendance at the meeting; - (b) the business considered at the meeting; - (c) any resolution on which a vote is taken and the result of the vote; - (d) any material personal interest disclosed under rule 65.